-Natural Networks is a project about language and animism, using poetry and artificial intelligence to connect humans with natural environments.
+Natural Networks is a project on language and animism, using poetry and artificial intelligence to connect humans with natural environments.

-Some of the poems created by the artificial intelligence:
+These are some of the poems generated by the AI:

 The product design looks back at offshore oil rigs lifeboats, often found on the London canals.

 Natural Networks was developed with six:thirty and featured as part of the “Water” exhibition at the Copeland Gallery, during the London Design Festival 2017.